yanmxa/genpilot/README.md

 # GenPilot

-**GenPilot** streamlines the creation and management of multi-agent systems powered by Generative AI through an intuitive, user-friendly interface.
-It allows both developers and end-users to efficiently transform concepts and prototypes into fully realized solutions.
+**GenPilot** streamlines the creation, development, and management of single and multi-agent systems powered by Generative AI.
+Adhering to the Model Context Protocol (MCP), it ensures seamless integration with a variety of MCP servers, enabling both developers and end-users to efficiently transform concepts and prototypes into fully realized solutions.
+All of this is facilitated through an intuitive, user-friendly terminal and web interface.

 ## Installation